- Our History

 HOME

-I am a member of the American Racing Pigeon Union, the Findlay (OH) Racing Pigeon Club, the West Central Ohio Flyers, the National Pigeon Association, and the American Dragoon Club.
-I am a past member of the Fremont Pigeon Club, the Rare Breeds Pigeon Club, the American German Beauty Homer Club, the American Frillback Club, and the American Giant Homer Association.
+I am a member of the American Racing Pigeon Union, the West Central Ohio Flyers, the Findlay (OH) Racing Pigeon Club, the National Pigeon Association, the American Giant Homer Association and the American Dragoon Club.
+I am a charter member of the American German Beauty Homer Club.
+I am a former member of the Fremont Pigeon Club, the Rare Breeds Pigeon Club, and the American Frillback Club.
 I have judged pigeon shows throughout the eastern half of the United States, and I still accept judging assignments on occasion, both as an all-breeds judge and a judge of some specialty club meets.
-Some of the venues where I have judged pigeon shows include the NPA National in Birmingham, Alabama; the National Young Bird Show in Louisville, Kentucky; the Kentucky State Fair; Indiana State Fair; York, Pennsylvania; Bay City, Detroit, and Holland, Michigan; Hammond, Indianapolis, Muncie and Hartford City in Indiana; Tulsa, Oklahoma; Fremont, Cincinnati, and Akron, Ohio; as well as several county fairs in Ohio and Indiana.
-My most recent judging assignments were the 2008 NPA Great Lakes Grand National, where I judged flying homers, flying rollers, and Danzig Highflyers; the 2007 National Young Bird Show where I judged Dragoons, the January 2007 American Giant Homer Meet in Fremont, Ohio, and the January 2007 Bay City Pigeon Fanciers all-breeds show in Bay City, Michigan.
+Some of the venues where I have judged pigeon shows include the NPA Nationals in Birmingham, Alabama and Detroit, Michigan; the National Young Bird Show in Louisville, Kentucky; the Kentucky State Fair; Indiana State Fair; York, Pennsylvania; Bay City, Detroit, and Holland, Michigan; Hammond, Indianapolis, Muncie and Hartford City in Indiana; Tulsa, Oklahoma; Fremont, Cincinnati, and Akron, Ohio; as well as several county fairs in Ohio and Indiana.
+In 2009 I took a year off from judging, but I served as the all-breeds judge at the Fremont Fancy Pigeon Show in January of 2010 and also judged the September 2013 young bird show.
+In June, 2011, I was recognized as a Racing Homer show judge certified by the American Racing Pigeon Union.
 Some of the individual breed meets that I have judged in the past include Racing Homers, American Show Racers, Dragoons, Pouters, German Beauty Homers, Frillbacks, and Giant Homers, as well as certain of the rare breeds.
+In 2016 and again in 2017 I was the sole judge of the American Giant Homers at the National Young Bird Show in Louisville, KY, and in December of 2017 I was one of the judges at the inaugural "Top of Ohio" pigeon show in Bellefontaine, Ohio, followed by an assignment as the all-breeds judge at the Fremont, Ohio, pigeon show in January of 2018.
+For the 2019 show season I judged the Racing Homers at the National Young Bird Show in Louisville, plus a federation racing homer show in Akron, Ohio in November and workws as a general judge at the 2nd annual "Top of Ohio" show in Bellefontaine, Ohio in December.
+Due to the Covid-19 outbreak I turned down all judging assignments in 2020.
+And it turned out that most of the shows in 2020 were cancelled anyway.

 Website Design